 This type of walking is designed for long-distance endurance and calorie burning based around a marathon distance.
 It’s pretty common to see people walking a marathon, so when it comes to training, they need to make sure they can walk the distance in a good time.
 Marathon walking is done by building on your endurance and speed levels by slowly increasing your mileage and time.
 If you are starting new or have had a break from training, it’s worth giving up to 9 months to train for race day.
 A good training method is by adding one day a week for a big walk, combined with your usual walking workout.

 This one is for those with kids out there.
 There is nothing better than getting outside with your kids, even from a very young age.
-That's where stroller walking comes in.
-Pushing a pram or stroller tends to change your gait, so you need to be careful that you keep your posture and form correct to prevent injury, but stroller walking is a great calories burner.
-Try walking or jogging with a pram, and you'll be working up a sweat in no time, and alternate swinging your arms off of the pram to avoid stiffness and release any excess energy.
-It's the perfect outdoor exercise for anyone with babies or little kids.
+That’s where stroller walking comes in.
+Pushing a pram or stroller tends to change your gait, so you must be careful to keep your posture and form correctly to prevent injury, but stroller walking is a great calorie burner.
+Try walking or jogging with a pram, and you’ll be working up a sweat in no time, and alternate swinging your arms off of the pram to avoid stiffness and release any excess energy.
+It’s the perfect outdoor exercise for anyone with babies or little kids.

 So there you have it, five new and different types of walking for you to try.
 All of them are great for burning calories and building fitness and endurance.
 Not all exercise has to be running and lifting weights.
 Plus, if you don’t want to exercise outdoors, these are perfect workouts for you to do at home on a treadmill.